-For the AXI4-Stream, AXI4 and AXI4-Lite interfaces, all instantiated FIFOs share clock and asynchronous active low reset signals (as shown Figure 1-6).
+For the AXI4-Stream and AXI memory mapped interfaces, all instantiated FIFOs share clock and asynchronous active-Low reset signals (Figure 1-6).
 In addition, all instantiated FIFOs can support either independent clock or common clock operation.

 The independent clock configuration of the FIFO Generator enables you to implement unique clock domains on the write and read ports.
 The FIFO Generator handles the synchronization between clock domains, placing no requirements on phase and frequency.
 When data buffering in a single clock domain is required, the FIFO Generator can be used to generate a core optimized for a single clock by selecting the common clock option.